KnowageLabs/Knowage-Server/ROADMAP.md

 The following list of features is planned to be addressed in the short term, by Q1 2020 (release 7.2):

-* new dataset type Python
+* new dataset type Python / R

 * AWS Redshift compatibility